 David Thaw is a professor at the University of Pittsburgh and holds appointments in the School of Law and the School of Computing and Information.
 He is also an Affiliated Fellow of the Information Society Project at Yale Law School.

 David is an internationally-recognized expert in law and technology.
 His research and scholarship span several areas of law, policy, and computing and information sciences.
 His central focus is on cybersecurity and related issues, particularly in the contexts of private-sector compliance and regulation, civilian criminal law, and cyberwarfare.
 David’s research and professional work also span issues of information privacy, blockchain and related distributed verification technologies, and the intersection of security and artificial intelligence.

-His legal scholarship has appeared in venues including the Washington Law Review, Connecticut Law Review, the Journal of Criminal Law and Criminology and the Yale Law Journal Online.
+His legal scholarship has appeared in venues including the Washington Law Review, Arizona Law Review, Connecticut Law Review, the Journal of Criminal Law and Criminology and the Yale Law Journal Online.
 He primarily studies law and technology through the lenses of administrative and criminal law, supplemented by his scientific and empirical work.
-His cybersecurity instructional text, Cybersecurity: An Interdisciplinary Problem (with Gus Hurwitz and Derek Bambauer) is under contract with West Academic Publishing.
+His cybersecurity instructional text, Cybersecurity: An Interdisciplinary Problem (with Derek Bambauer, Gus Hurwitz, and Charlotte Tschider) is available from West Academic Publishing.

 Dr. Thaw is also the founder and faculty director of the CyREN Laboratory, which uses advanced simulation technology and empirical methods to model and analyze how adversaries compromise information systems.
 As he described in previous work, a lack of empirical basis for the development of cybersecurity policy has been a fundamental weakness which has led not only to ineffective policies, but in some cases actually has weakened overall system security.
 David’s body of scientific work, which traces back to his doctoral dissertation, attempts to close this gap by designing methods for collecting empirically valid evidence regarding the efficacy of tactics, techniques, and procedures (TTPs) for cyberattack.
 This work collects and analyzes real-world cyber data, informing his evidence-based legal and policy scholarship.